A Crisis of Beliefs: Investor Psychology and Financial Fragility

 The Dutch philosopher Desiderius Erasmus once remarked, “In the land of the blind, the one-eyed man is king.”
 This adage highlights the value of knowledge and insight in a world often driven by ignorance and irrationality.
 By understanding the psychological forces in financial markets, investors can gain a valuable edge and make more informed decisions.

 Moreover, studying investor psychology and financial fragility is not merely an academic pursuit; it has far-reaching practical implications.
-The global economic crisis 2008 serves as a stark reminder of the devastating consequences that can arise when market participants fail to recognize and manage the risks associated with their collective beliefs and actions.
+The global economic crisis of 2008 serves as a stark reminder of the devastating consequences that can arise when market participants fail to recognize and manage the risks associated with their collective beliefs and actions.

 Behavioural Economics: Foundations and Principles